MoonshotLab/Generative-Art-Class/presentation.md

   rect( x, y, width, height );
 ```

-^ Emphasize the parentheses and the semicolon
+^ emphasize the parentheses and the semicolon
-^ We'll call those "parens"
+^ we'll use the term "parens", and "semis"
-^ We call the whole thing, a function
+^ the whole thing together is called a function
-^ Draw a few more

 ---

 # Draw a Rectangle

 ```java
   rect(10, 10, 10, 10);
 ```

+^ draw some rectangles on screen and change the numbers

 ---

 # Draw an Ellipse